ashenud/multiple-php-versions/README.md

-# Run Two Different PHP Versions At The Same Time
+# RUN TWO DIFFERENT PHP VIRSIONS AT SAME TIME

 For my personal projects, I needed to have two different PHP versions running at the same time of my server.
 And those project needed mysqli and msql extensions separately.